Do’s And Don’ts Of Home Plumbing Projects

 There are do’s and don’ts for all home improvement projects.
 Some of these are about efficiency and others are about budget.
 When it comes to your plumbing system though, the do’s and don’ts are about safety.

-The sewer portion of your plumbing system is filled with dangerous bacteria and gasses, which could be harmful to your health if they are accidently splashed in your eyes, inhaled, or even ingested.
-Additionally, sometimes chemicals are poured down the drain of your plumbing system, which get caught in a clog and may splash into your eyes or make contact with your skin causing serious irritation and even burning.
+The sewer portion of your plumbing system is filled with dangerous bacteria and gasses, which could be harmful to your health if they are accidentally splashed in your eyes, inhaled, or even ingested.
+Additionally, sometimes chemicals are poured down the drain of your plumbing system, which gets caught in a clog and may splash into your eyes or make contact with your skin causing serious irritation and even burning.

 - Don’t work while impaired.
-This is a common sense point but, it doesn’t always mean alcohol and drugs.
+This is a common-sense point but, it doesn’t always mean alcohol and drugs.
 Taking an allergy medication or, not getting enough sleep or, even having a severe cold or the flu can all impair your ability to safely complete a plumbing project without injury.
 Make sure you are in top condition before you begin work on your plumbing project.